Links between sleep, Alzheimer’s disease, and sex differences

 Did you know that women are more likely to develop Alzheimer’s disease than men?
 In fact, about two-thirds of Alzheimer’s cases in the U.S. affect women.
 One key factor that might help explain this disparity is the connection between sleep disruptions, Alzheimer’s disease, and sex differences.
 As a recent study shows, it’s becoming clear that sleep problems, especially during and after menopause, may play a significant role in women’s increased risk for Alzheimer’s.

-The Role of Sleep in Alzheimer’s Disease
+The role of sleep in Alzheimer’s disease

 Sleep is essential for our health, especially for our brains.
 During sleep, the brain clears out waste products, including proteins linked to Alzheimer’s disease, like amyloid-beta.
 Poor sleep, particularly in middle age, can increase the risk of Alzheimer’s by interfering with this cleanup process.
 Sleep issues—such as insomnia, disrupted deep sleep, and sleep apnea—are common among people with Alzheimer’s.
 Moreover, those issues often worsen as the disease progresses.